OsBlaineOra/db-devops-tools/README.md

 1. Click the "Oracle Cloud" logo to return to the dashboard.

 ## Create an ATP instance
+You will need a database to complete the exercises.
+An Oracle Autonomous Database handles a lot of the background admin tasks for you so you can focus on your project.
 1. Click "Create an ATP database" in the Autonomous Transaction Processing box.
    ![](images/cloudDashboard.png)
 1. Choose your new compartment.